Strategies to Improve Workplace Productivity and Well-being: A Case Study at Airbus High School and Neo Manufacturing

 Young apprentices at the Airbus high school in Toulouse practice a well-being session at work, September 21, 2023.
 FREDERIC SCHEIBER / HANS LUCAS VIA AFP

 From his workshop on the shores of Lake Annecy, with a panoramic view of the mountains, Eric Roussel, at the head of Neo, a manufacturer of technical products for outdoor sports, seeks to understand.
-“In 2022, we experienced a significant increase in sick leave and absences among our team of twenty-seven employees, which led to an overall drop of 10% in production: in other words, without this absenteeism, we could have increased our turnover accordingly. » Behind the testimony of this business leader, the observation of a fairly widespread phenomenon in France since the health crisis: the decline in productivity.
+“In 2022, we experienced a significant increase in sick leave and absences among our team of twenty-seven employees, which led to an overall drop of 10% in production: in other words, without this absenteeism, we might have increased our turnover accordingly. » Behind the testimony of this business leader, the observation of a fairly widespread phenomenon in France since the health crisis: the decline in productivity.

 Across the country, between 2019 and mid-2023, added value – the wealth produced – increased by 2%, but the number of employees increased by 6.5%.
 Since the health crisis, companies have in fact recruited massively: according to the latest figures published, Wednesday, November 29, by INSEE, the French economy had on that date nearly 1.2 million more salaried jobs than at the end 2019.